 As a way to create alternative services for a population underserved by the health care industry, several lawmakers, many from southern and midwestern states, have introduced bills to create a new classification of rural health care, the Community Outpatient Hospital (COH).
 These hospitals would provide 24-hour ER services, outpatient services, and primary care.
 However, they would not house any inpatient beds.
 Through partnerships with neighboring medical facilities, patients who required hospitalization would be transferred.

 In the past, individuals that didn’t have access to a local hospital were served through the efforts of mobile clinics (refurbished shuttles, vans, or trailers) that drove into remote areas and offered service to residents.
 While an incredibly worthwhile effort, it doesn’t always help those who need medical care in emergency situations or those who need medical care on a continuing basis.

 As lawmakers propose the creation of COH networks in rural areas, the huge budgets and long timelines that come with building new medical facilities in remote areas are two roadblocks to providing the necessary medical care for rural residents.
 As a permanent solution, modular construction offers the ability to expand coverage areas and medical services with speed and less capital cost.
-Modular buildings can be customized to meet the unique needs of urgent care clinics, outpatient surgery centers, dental offices, primary care offices, dialysis facilities, and mental health facilities.
+Modular buildings can be customized to meet the unique needs of urgent care clinics, outpatient surgery centers, Perth dental practice, primary care offices, dialysis facilities, and mental health facilities.